Risk-Sensitive Control and an Abstract Collatz-Wielandt Formula: An abstract Collatz--Wielandt formula

 where $k_{0}$ is the continuity constant in \eqref{E-bark} and $\kappa_{1}$ is defined in \eqref{E-kappa1}.
 Let $\lfloor t\rfloor$ denote the integral part of a number $t\in\RR_{+}$.
 We define

 and combine \eqref{E-eta0}--\eqref{E-eta1} to obtain

 The proof is complete. \end{proof}

 \begin{remark} Recall that the cone $P$ is called \emph{normal} if there exists a constant $K$ such that $\norm{x}\le K \norm{y}$ whenever $0\preceq x\preceq y$.
-Hence property (P2) is weaker than normality of the cone.
-Also strong positivity of $S_{t}$, $t>0$, implies that (P1) is automatically satisfied over compact subsets of $\{x\in P: x\preceq \Hat{x}\}$. \end{remark}
+It might appear that property (P2) in Theorem~\ref{T-general} is weaker than normality of the cone.
+However it turns out that (P2) together with the fact that $\Hat{x}$ is an interior point imply that $P$ is normal.
+This is shown in Lemma~\ref{L4.1} below.

+Also $\tau$ in (P1) in Theorem~\ref{T-general} can be any positive constant and need not be restricted to lie in $(0,1)$.
+The proof of geometric convergence follows in the same manner, by using the iterates $S_{k(\tau+1)}$ instead of $S_{k}$. \end{remark}